ManikaHennedige/DataRobot-COVID-DRUM/README.md

 ### 'environment' folder

-This folder was obtained through copying a folder from <a href="https://github.com/datarobot/datarobot-user-models/tree/master/public_dropin_environments/python3_keras">DataRobot's DRUM repository</a>
+This folder was obtained through copying a folder from [DataRobot's DRUM Repository](https://github.com/datarobot/datarobot-user-models/tree/master/public_dropin_environments/python3_keras)

 The function and purpose of the files are outlined below: